Algy Smillie Noad Memorial Prize

-Students in the English Department are considered for a variety of scholarships and prizes.
+Students in the English Department are also considered for a variety of scholarships and prizes.
 These are:

 Harry Barker Prize: Students in 1st year of program